vanessapopa/To-Do-List/README.md

 ## Description

 This project is a static to-do list that displays tasks with checkboxes and expandable sub-items.
-Each task is contained in a styled box with links to related resources (links not implemented).
+Each task is contained in a styled box with links to related resources (sample links implemented).

 ## Technologies